 Living the Life Unexpected

-12 weeks to your plan B for a meaningful and fulfilling future without children by Jody Day.
+A book by Jody Day.
+Twelve weeks to your plan B for a meaningful and fulfilling future without children.

 Men who wanted to be a dad